vladimirconev/go-playground/README.md

 Make sure your PostgreSQL instance is up and running.
 To create table in your preferred db  just copy content of https://github.com/vladimirconev/go-playground/blob/main/setup_table.sql and execute. <br/>

+<h3> Starting server </h3>
 Start server on default port 3456 by invoking:
 `go run cmd/main.go server`. <br/>

-To override any of already pre-set variables: <br/>
+To override any of already pre-set variables:
-i.e. server port 8888 `go run cmd/main.go server --server-port "8888"`.
+- server port 8888 `go run cmd/main.go server --server-port "8888"`
+- your PostgreSQL password `go run cmd/main.go server --postgres-password "your_pass"`
+- and you get the idea already ... of course you can chain them and override multiple variables

 Under `/docs` folder there is a Postman collection ready to be imported and start playing around.

+Running tests `go test ./... -short`.

 Happy Coding!!!